bekk/bekk-christmas/post/thecloud/tesla-sentry-with-aws-rekognition.md

 ## Results

 It turns out that detecting people on videos is not as easy as I thought and quite unreliable.
 There are a few things I want to change in my current solution:

 * Azure File Storage doesn’t provide triggers/events, so my container has to run every 5 minutes to check for new files.
-I’m going to use RClone (https://github.com/cimryan/teslausb/blob/master/doc/SetupRClone.md) to archive the videos directly to a S3 bucket and use a Lambda function instead of Azure ACI, thus running everything on AWS.
+I’m going to use [RClone](https://github.com/cimryan/teslausb/blob/master/doc/SetupRClone.md) to archive the videos directly to a S3 bucket and use a Lambda function instead of Azure ACI, thus running everything on AWS.
 * I only use the front camera for the moment, I’m going to merge all clips together on the Raspberry Pi before archiving to the cloud.
-This python project seems to do exactly what I want: https://pypi.org/project/tesla-dashcam/
+[This python project](https://pypi.org/project/tesla-dashcam/) seems to do exactly what I want.
 * It should be possible to extract all the frames containing a person and then run face recognition on them.
 * It should be possible to view the videos remotely, right now I need to mount the Azure File Share on my computer in order to access the video archive.